 As Drew Neisser, the CEO of marketing agency Renegade LLC shares in his special report on B2B Demand Generation, “The more products you offer, the more features you push and the more audiences you’re targeting, the more likely it is that your big idea is lost in the clutter like most logos on a NASCAR vehicle.
 To avoid this, B2B brands need to ruthlessly lighten their messaging chassis, stripping away all but what’s essential.
 This can be difficult work, but the value of having a clear value proposition is unstoppable.”

 Your B2B value proposition needs to address the immediate concerns and expectations of your audience.
 Since crafting a compelling value proposition is difficult, you’ll need to invest a significant amount of time and resources into this exercise.

 The best B2B value proposition can help your brand stand out from your competition and succinctly explain what you offer.
 For extra inspiration, check out this list of top 10 B2B value proposition examples from SmarkLabs.

 4. Create an engagement strategy.

 Now that you have a great value proposition in hand, you’ll need to develop a strong strategy actually to engage with your potential customers.

 To effectively achieve this goal, you’ll need to create a plan and list the activities you’ll take along the way.
 These activities should correspond to the sales funnel (which we’ll soon go through in more detail).

-For instance, you should outline the way you’ll acquire your customers, as well as the strategy you’ll use to approach them and the way you’ll work on building relationships over time.
+For instance, you should outline the way you’ll acquire your customers, the strategy you’ll use to approach them, and the way you’ll build relationships over time.

 5. Generate your leads.